dwave-examples/ev-charger-placement/README.md

 The program will construct a 14x15 grid representation of a city, and randomly place 3 POIs and 4 current charging station locations.
 Using the BQM hybrid solver, locations for 2 new charging stations will be selected.

 After the new charging station locations have been selected, an image is created.
 This image shows the current map with existing charging locations shown in red and POIs denoted by P (left figure), as well as a future map with the future charging station locations colored in blue (right figutre).
+This image is saved as ```map.png```.

+Finally, the new charging locations within the grid are printed on the command line for the user.

 ## Building the BQM

 The charging station location problem consists of 4 components over a set of binary variables that represent each potential new charging station location.

 **Note**: All references to distance in these parameters refer to Manhattan or driving distance on the city grid, as opposed to Euclidean or 'as the crow flies' distance.

 ### Minimize distance to POIs

 For each potential new charging station location, we compute the average distance to all POIs on the map.
 Using this value as a linear bias on each binary variable, our program will prefer locations that are (on average) close to the POIs.

 ### Maximize distance to existing charging stations